pparacch/DataSciencePosts/buildingDataVisualizationTools_part_05.md

 ![](buildingDataVisualizationTools_part_05_files/figure-html/grobsExample2-1.png)<!-- -->

-#### A special argument: `gp`
+#### Controlling the appearance of a grob: the argument: `gp`

-All these functions accept a `gp` argument, defined as
+All these functions, used to create __grobs__, accept a `gp` argument that is used to __control some aspects of the graphical parameter__ like

-> "... an object of class gpar, typically the output from a call to the function gpar.
-This is basically a list of graphical parameter settings." (from R Documentation)
+- colour of lines and borders,
+- colour for fillings of rectangles and polygons,
+- line type,
+- trasparency,
+- etc.

-The `gp` argument is used to control some aspects of the graphical parameter settings like colour of lines and borders, the colour for fillings of rectangles and polygons, line type, trasparency, ....
-To seee the list of the valid apsects that can be controlled using the `gp` argument see `?gpar` help page.
+To see the list of the possible aspects that can be controlled using the `gp` argument see the `?gpar` help page.

 ```r